michaelkc/michaelkc.github.io/_posts/2024-06-01-interesting-stuff-i-found.markdown

 I just tried out the Keda autoscaler in Container Apps with a worker and a Rebus Azure Service Bus queue, and it scaled to zero and back based on queue length with zero issues.

 [https://www.jimmybogard.com/building-messaging-endpoints-in-azure-container-apps/](https://www.jimmybogard.com/building-messaging-endpoints-in-azure-container-apps/)

+### Vertical Slice Architecture / feature folders
+Speaking of Jimmy Bogard, we  try to move stuff to [vertical slice archicture](https://www.jimmybogard.com/vertical-slice-architecture/) / [feature folders](https://scottsauber.com/2016/04/25/feature-folder-structure-in-asp-net-core/) internally.
+I can see why Microsoft push out layering-by-technical-function by default, but it sure sucks as soon as things get largish.